 Beginning with a few icebreaker games, we quickly moved into the competition rounds of our workshop.
 Games like Flip Cup and Word Writing got people fired up, and there was a lot of cheering going on.
 Once the bicycle assembly started, it was easy to see teamwork in action.
 Any conflicts were resolved quickly and people communicated effectively.

 Respond, Inc. Benefits

 Once Jasmin Lopez Calderon arrived from Respond, Inc., to pick up the bicycles, the mood shifted a bit.
 Things felt more serious when Ms. Calderon described the children and families served by her agency.
 Respond, Inc. serves women, children, teens, and men affected by domestic violence.
 The agency offers emergency shelter, education, and support services in New England.
 She was upbeat though when she talked about how new bikes let kids be kids again.

 A Genuine Keurig Green Mountain Team

-Our de-briefing session at the end of the Bike-A-Thon™ workshop had a quieter tone than usual, but people were emphatic that this was a very positive experience for them.
-They looked forward to getting back home and back to work, buoyed by the knowledge that they had their fellow sales reps for support and encouragement.
-While people may have shown up as merely fellow employees of the same company, they left as genuine co-workers, regardless of distance.
+Our debriefing session at the end of the Bike-a-Thon workshop had a quieter tone than usual, but the people were emphatic that this was a very positive experience for them.
+They looked forward to getting back home and back to work buoyed by the knowledge that they had their fellow sales reps for support and encouragement.
+While people may have shown up merely as fellow employees of the same company, they left as genuine co-workers, regardless of distance.